scontain/scone/README.md

 - [`stable.txt`](stable.txt): the latest stable version of the SCONE platform

-When you install software, please follow the following steps.
-First, install software on your local machine:
+The SCONE Confidential Computing Platform consists of components running on your local computer and components running in a Kubernetes cluster.
+First, install the SCONE software components on your local machine:

-- [`prerequisite_check.md`](prerequisite_check.md): explains how to install all required prerequisites for runninf `scone`-related commands.
+- [`prerequisite_check.md`](prerequisite_check.md): explains how to install all required prerequisites for running `scone`-related commands.
 To speed up the process, you can execute the script `./scripts/prerequisite_check.sh`.
-This script also calls `./scripts/install_sconecli.sh`.
+This script also installs the SCONE CLI by executing `./scripts/install_sconecli.sh`.

 - [`sconecli.md`](sconecli.md): a description on how to install the `scone` CLI on your host / development VM.
 To speed up the process, you can execute the script `./scripts/install_sconecli.sh` to install the latest stable version of the SCONE CLI.
-Note that this script is called by `./scripts/prerequisite_check.sh`, i.e., only needed in case you only want to install / upgrade SCONE-related commands.
+Note that this script is called by `./scripts/prerequisite_check.sh`, i.e., one only needs this script to uprade the SCONE CLI.

 Second, install the SCONE platform and a first CAS instance on your Kubernetes cluster: